 “Made direct amends to such people wherever possible, except when to do so would injure them or others.”

-To complete this step, you must be willing to admit to and face the consequences of your behavior and past wrongs.
+To complete this step, you must be willing to admit to and face the consequences of your past.

 Many AA participants find that dividing the list created in the eighth step helps in their approach to step 9.

-In general, AA participants should aim to make full amends as early as possible, as long as it causes no additional harm.
+Generally, AA participants should aim to make full amends as early as possible.
+But only as long as it causes no additional harm.

 Completing step 9 enables AA participants to build bridges to new relationships as sober people.
 Many find that their guilt and shame no longer prevent them from a full recovery after they’ve moved through step 9.

-Step 9 includes a set of 12 Promises that include:
+Step 9 includes a set of 12 Promises:

 Are these extravagant promises?
 We think not.
 They are being fulfilled among us – sometimes quickly, sometimes slowly.
 They will always materialize if we work for them.”